awslabs/aws-sdk-android-samples/AndroidPubSub/README.md

     }
     ```

     To access the service any certificate needs to have a policy associated.
-This policy contols what actions are able to be performed by the client authenticating with that particualr certificate.
+This policy contols what actions are able to be performed by the client authenticating with that particular certificate.
 This sample application does not create its own policy, rather it assumes a policy has been created in the service.
 When the application creates a certificate it makes a service call to associate the pre-existing policy with the newly created certificate.

 1. In the [Amazon AWS IoT console](https://console.aws.amazon.com/iot/), create a policy with full permissions to access AWS IoT as shown in this example.
 Select 'Create a Policy', fill in the 'Name' field, set 'Action' to 'iot:\*', set 'Resource' to '\*', and then click 'Create'.